Sample plan

 Old Quarter

 Sit on a tiny red plastic stool at the most famous street corner in Hanoi.
-Bia hoi is 5,000 VND (20¢) fresh beer poured from a keg delivered that morning.
+Bia hoi is 5,000 VND (20¢) fresh beer poured from a keg delivered that morning — no preservatives, must be drunk by night.
 Peanuts are free.
-The street-level nightlife is the real experience — not a curated bar.
+Not a curated bar — real street nightlife.
+You sit for 5 min and the German next to you starts a conversation.
+3 bia hoi ($0.60) + a fried fish-cake plate ($1.50), then leave — that's the essence of Hanoi night.

 Day 2